-- Make sure the unit is unplugged from the mains. - If the unit has been standing in an unheated room for a long time, make sure there is no condensation inside and check if contacts and electronic parts of the connectors are not damaged by moisture. - Inspect the power cable ant other wiring for damage in insulation. - Locate the wiring diagram for your unit according to the unit type.
+- Make sure the unit is unplugged from the mains. - If the unit has been standing in an unheated room for a long time, make sure there is no condensation inside and check if contacts and electronic parts of the connectors are not damaged by moisture.

+Locate the wiring diagram for your unit according to the unit type.